ARDSys/ardcore/community_extensions/docs/technical-guide.md

 1. **Create your extension directory**: `community_extensions/your_extension_name/`
 2. **Implement the protocol**: Follow the implementation guide above
+3. **Add dependencies**: Create a `requirements.txt` file with any additional packages needed
-3. **Test your extension**: Generate hypotheses and verify outputs
+4. **Test your extension**: Generate hypotheses and verify outputs
-4. **Document your approach**: Create a README.md explaining your extension
+5. **Document your approach**: Create a README.md explaining your extension and installation
-5. **Submit your contribution**: Follow the contributing steps below
+6. **Submit your contribution**: Follow the contributing steps below

 ---